My name is Sheena. I am a 24-year-old woman who is perpetually single.

 “Oh,” he went on, “and I won't charge you for those extra two hours.”

 All in all, I had a fantastic evening.
-I ate good food, fooled a party of 16 and learned that my heart is resilient even after enduring insufferable heartbreak.
+I ate good food and learned that my heart is resilient, even after enduring insufferable heartbreak.

-Now, a week later, I find myself missing the idea of the man more than I miss the actual man.
-Y’know, those little things — calling me “babe,” eating off my plate.
+Now, a week later, I find myself missing the idea of my date more than I miss my actual escort.
+Y'know, those little things — calling me "babe," eating off my plate.

-Was it nice having a pretend boyfriend for the night?
+Was it nice having a pretend partner for the night?
 You betcha.
 Will I ever rent a gent again?
 Probably not.